Race day style come rain, shine or cold.

 WHAT TO WEAR TO THE RACES WHEN IT’S RAINING

 There’s no reason why you can’t look race-day appropriate in the rain when you wear a Performance suit.
 Their wool-rich fabric makes these suits breathable but they have a secret superpower – an invisible Teflon coating that repels water and stains (even handier when a drink is always within a metre-radius).
 It means water will run off your suit in droplets, rather than soaking through.
-Go for one in a bright shade like aqua to stand out or choose something more understated with a milled grey or royal blue version.
+Go for one in a bright shade like aqua to stand out or choose something more understated like a milled grey or bottle green.

 SHOP PERFORMANCE SUITS